unicode-org/message-format-wg/exploration/expression-attributes.md

 - The order of operations matters, and an attribute such as the locale must be set before others that are influenced by it.
+- It's not clear whether the functions will be evaluated left-to-right or right-to-left.
 - During formatting,
   passthrough functions such as `:xliff` must be explicitly provided.
 - Localization tools need to be aware and understand named functions,